hannahpun/Kayles/README.md

 ## The Challenge

 * Build a [single-elimination tournament](https://en.wikipedia.org/wiki/Single-elimination_tournament) layer on top of the existing Kayles implementation.
-You can assume that only 2^X players will be in a given tournament, but the specific number should be easy to change in your code.
+You can assume that only 2^X players will be in a given tournament.
 The app should select the players that play next, and each player should play once in each round.
-Note that we're not looking for a complicated tournament structure here -- a straightforward solution is preferred.
 * When a tournament is over, display who won in an `alert`.